sakuratsuyu/Note/docs/Computer_Science_Courses/FDS/Hashing.md

 ## Collision Resolution

-Although we try many methods to make a hash function to avoid collision.
+Although we try many methods to make a hash function avoid collision.
 But it's unfortunately unavoidable.
 The most important issue of hash table is to deal with collision.
-We have some strategy for it.
+We have some strategies for it.

 Suppose the hash function we use below are all